How to Become a Counselor in Maine

 8. Treatment Modalities

-Applicants with degrees in clinical psychology or counseling psychology earned from an American or Canadian Psychological Association accredited program are also accepted.
+Applicants with doctoral degrees in clinical or counseling psychology from programs accredited by the American Psychological Association or the Canadian Psychological Association are also accepted.

 Internship Requirements